We have put everything inside, and all that's left to do is sit on the porch while we can, drink mojitos and wait for Irene.

 I picked up this frame on clearance at TJMaxx a few years ago.
 I liked the distressed wood, but it had no glass, which is probably why it was on clearance.
 I hoped it would come in handy some day.

 I used spray adhesive to adhere some fabric to the cardboard backing.
-I would have used burlap if I had it, but this was some leftover tweed-y fabric from when I turned the coffee table into an ottoman
+I would have used burlap if I had it, but this was some leftover tweed-y fabric from when I turned the coffee table into an ottoman.

 Of course, I didn't have one scrap that was big enough, so I pieced two together and lined them up so the seam would be behind the shells.